thinkshout/commerce_iats/README.txt

 3) In the payment method settings, check the box labeled:
    "Allow recurring payments through iATS Payments"
 4) Under "Administration / Store / Configuration / Checkout settings /
-   Checkout pages", add a new page named "Recurring."
-   Move the page to the top of the pages list.
+   Checkout pages", add a new page named "Recurring" Move the page to the top of the pages list.
 5) Under "Administration / Store / Configuration / Checkout settings /
    Checkout form," move the "Recurring Payment" pane into the